ABHINAV-0003/DSA-Coding-Solutions/README.md

 ### 38. Aggressive Cows
 **File:** `Aggresive_cows`
 **Description:** Determines the largest minimum distance between aggressive cows placed in stalls.

+## Conclusion
+This journey has now ended.
+Thank you for exploring and using this repository.
+*"Two roads diverged in a wood, and I— I took the one less traveled by, And that has made all the difference."* – Robert Frost

 ## How to Use
 Clone the Repository: